Shaaali/identity-apps/docs/guides/identity-providers/social-login/github.md

 Follow this guide to enable Github login to your applications.

 ## Prerequisite
-To get started, you should have an application registered in Asgardeo.
+To get started, you need to have an application registered in Asgardeo.
 If you don't have an app registered, [register an application](../../applications/) in Asgardeo to enable Github login.

 ## Add Github login
-Inorder to add Github identity provider, you have to follow below steps in Asgardeo after completing the above prerequisites:
+In order to add Github login to your app, follow below steps
  1. [Register OAuth app in Github](#register-app-in-github)
  2. [Create Github Identity Provider](#create-github-identity-provider)
  3. [Enable Github login](#enable-github-login)